teddy-ROxPin/teddy-ROxPin.github.io/_posts/2020-04-12-powershell-core-logging.md

 </p>

 ## [Configure PowerShell Core Logging via GPO][gpo-guidance]
-1. Obtain `PowerShellCoreExecutionPolicy.adml` and `PowerShellCoreExecutionPolicy.adml` by either:
+1. Obtain `PowerShellCoreExecutionPolicy.adml` and `PowerShellCoreExecutionPolicy.admx` by either:
     * Installing PowerShell 7 via [msi][core-release] on a host then retrieving the files from `C:\Program Files\PowerShell\7\`
         * or
     * Downloading the [zip][core-release] file and retrieving the files from the archive.